Parakiore Recreation and Sport Centre

-Parakiore Recreation and Sport Centre, formerly known as the Metro Sports Facility, is a sport facility in Christchurch Central City, New Zealand, that has been under construction since 2018 and is scheduled to open in late 2025.
+Parakiore Recreation and Sport Centre, formerly known as the Metro Sports Facility, is a sports facility in Christchurch Central City, New Zealand, that began construction in 2018 and finished in late 2025.
 It was announced in 2012 as part of the Christchurch Central Recovery Plan, which was a plan to recover the central city after the devastating 2010 Canterbury and 2011 Christchurch earthquakes occurred.

 Design

-The facility will be 32,000 m2.
-It will have a 10-lane 50-metre-long competition pool with spacec for 1,000 people to watch.
-It is expected to be the first 50-metre pool in Christchurch since the Queen Elizabeth II Park stadium was demolished after the earthquakes.
-The pool itself will actually be 51.5 metres, but includes a 1.5-metre-long bulkhead that can be moved to change the size of the pool, and also split the pool into two 25-metre pools.
-The facility will also include a diving pool, five hydroslides and seats for 2,500 people, a pool for learning how to swim, a room for birthday parties, a gym, a café, a sauna, approximately 550 parking spaces and three courts.
+The facility is 32,000 m2.
+It has a 10-lane 50-metre-long competition pool with space for 1,000 people to watch.
+It has the first 50-metre pool in Christchurch since the Queen Elizabeth II Park stadium was demolished after the earthquakes.
+The pool itself is actually 51.5 metres, but includes a 1.5-metre-long bulkhead that can be moved to change the size of the pool, and also split the pool into two 25-metre pools.
+The facility also includes a diving pool, five hydroslides and seats for 2,500 people, a pool for learning how to swim, a room for birthday parties, a gym, a café, a sauna, approximately 550 parking spaces and three courts.

-The hydroslides were designed to look like eels in an eel pot.
+The hydroslides were designed to have a similar appearance to eels in an eel pot.
 They are made of fibreglass and have heights that range from 9 to 12 metres.
 One of the slides, named the Looping Rocket, has a trapdoor, which was reported in 2019 to be the first trapdoor waterslide in New Zealand.
 People stand on it and then it opens and drops people down the slide at 40 kilometres per hour.
-There will also be a 125-metre slide named the Sphere Slide, which people use rafts to go down and has a big ball which causes riders to spin around as they go into it, and riders go down the rest of the slide.
+There it also a 125-metre slide named the Sphere Slide, which people use rafts to go down and has a big ball which causes riders to spin around as they go into it, and riders go down the rest of the slide.

-It will have an "aquatic sensory experience" designed for people with disabilities.
-It wil include a pool with a gradual slope so that people can enter it similarly to how they would at a beach, as well as water features and a tactile wall to provide sensory stimulation.
+It has an "aquatic sensory experience" designed for people with disabilities.
+It includes a pool with a gradual slope so that people can enter it similarly to how they would at a beach, as well as water features and a tactile wall to provide sensory stimulation.